zgajo/NodeJs-Udemy-course-learning/README.md

 Sending messages to all users, specific user, or all users except the one who is sending msg<br>
 Added test<br>
 Sending geolocation back and forth<br>
-Joining rooms inside Socket.io, alerting other users 0921
+Joining rooms inside Socket.io, alerting other users<br>
+Sending msges and location only to people in the room